fuzzblob/YoAudio/README.md

 	- YoAudio.pdb for debug symbols
 - if you want a quick and easy sandbox to test stuff in clone the [YoAudio Editor repo](https://github.com/fuzzblob/YoAudioEditor) to the same folder as the YoAudio repo was cloned into and build that.
 It will find the YoAudio sources, and copy the built *YoAudio.dll* so it can run.

+### Linux

+Please provide me with information on how to make this work properly.
+A pull request with a build script (calling CMake), as well as any changes required to *CMakeLists.txt* and source code would be much appreciated.

-### Linux & Mac OS
+### Mac OS

-If you build this project on these platforms, let me know how it went.
-If you have to make changes to *CMakeLists.txt* or the source code, please submit a pull request so I can try get your changes into the main repo.
+Same as Linux.

-- when using Mac OS you can install SDL via homebrew and CMake **should** pick it up
+- you can install SDL via homebrew. *CMakeLists.txt* is setup to find it in the default install directory and **should** pick it up

 ## TODO <a name="todo"></a>

-These are things I'd like to explore with this library / tool in the future (in no particular order):
+These are things that should be explored to move forward.
+In rough order of importance:

-- add resampling of WAV data (spec to device spec)
+- add resampling of WAV data (Sample.Frequency to AudioDevice.Frequency)
+	- currently files that' don't match the device samplerate get layed back pitched
+	- possibly high quality resampling when loading sample
-	- pitch algorithm needs filter
+	- Voice.GetReSample() pitch algorithm needs filter (currently simple lerp)
-- Voice management
-	- enforce voice limit
-		- virtual state: tracking playback position without mixing
-	- get a collection of voices currently playing via Mixer::GetPlayingVoices()
-	- stop all voices playing the sound via Mixer::StopSound()
 - add Audio Graph
-	- AudioListener
-	- MixerGroups
 	- add SampleGenerator interface
-		- generalize audio sources (sample playback, synthesis, streaming)
+		- generalize audio sources (sample playback, streaming (sample with callback), synthesis)
 			- GenerateSamples()
 			- SamplesRemaining()
 		- AudioEffect
 			- limiter for final output
 			- Filter (HighPass & LowPass)
+	- MixerGroups
+- Voice management
+	- enforce voice limit
+		- virtual state: tracking playback position without mixing
+	- get a collection of voices currently playing via Mixer::GetPlayingVoices()
+	- stop all voices playing the sound via Mixer::StopSound()
+- setup proper CMake build support for Mac OS & Linux
+- setup C# bindings and test in Unity
+- think about reasonable C++ interface (currently only exposing very simple C interface in YoAudio.h)
 - multithreading
 	- create MessageQueue
-	- create AudioRenderer
+	- AudioRenderer on AudioThread::Update()
-		- fill circular buffer of AudioFrames for the callback to consume (copy out of)
+		- fill circular buffer of AudioFrames for the callback to consume
+- AudioListener
+	- 3D math
+	- vector based amplitude panning

 ## Acknowledgements<a name="acknowledge"></a>